Stuff I like Books Movies Music Other stuff

 $$$

 Forgot to mention that the first hospital (that's Arkansas Methodist Medical Center in Paragould, Arkansas) went and stuck a needle in one of my kidneys.
 Dye.
 Trying to insert a catheter, dunno know why.
-Dye is known to cause kidney failure just by being in the body, and they done went and mainlined it to my kidney.
+That dye is known to cause kidney failure just by being in the body, and they done went and mainlined it to my kidney.
 That's important later, by the way.

 I don't remember anything that happened after I left for work that morning.
 In fact I don't remember that either.
 I don't remember anything that happened before early March.